CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 node --version
 ```

-It should display version 20.16.x or greater (or 22.x).
+It should display version 20.16.x or newer (or 22.x).

 > Do NOT use odd versions of Node.js such as 19.x or 21.x